-- LAT/LONG: Shows or hides the latitude and longitude numbers from either a connected GPS device, or from manually entered position data. - TIME: Shows or hides the time received from a connected GPS device or entered manually.
+LAT/LONG: Shows or hides the latitude and longitude numbers provided by the GPS position, or from manually-entered position data.

+TIME: Shows or hides the time provided by the GPS acquisition, or from manually-entered information.

-NOTE: The time updates automatically only if you connect a GPS device.
+NOTE: The time updates automatically only if you acquire a GPS position.
 When you enter your time and position manually, the time shown does not update automatically.
 For manually entered position and time data, the time of entry is always shown on the home screen, even if you hide the time with this setting.